ibm-cloud-docs/power-iaas/manage-placement-groups.md

 You can apply an affinity or anti-affinity policy to each VM instance within a server placement group.
 After you create a placement group, you can provision a new VM instance in the placement group.
 When you set a placement group with an affinity policy, all VMs in that placement group are launched on the same server.
 When you set a placement group with an anti-affinity policy, all VMs in that placement group are launched on different servers.

-You can use the user interface for placement groups only when the total number of VMs in your account is less than 100.
-If your account has more than 100 VMs, then you must use the CLI or API to create placement groups.
+You can use the [Add Server to Placement Group](/apidocs/power-cloud#pcloud-placementgroups-members-post) API to add VM to a placement group.
 {: important}

 ## Creating server placement groups